surfstudio/surf-flutter-app-template/README.md

 [An example](https://github.com/surfstudio/surf-flutter-app-template-example) of using the template in navigation

+### Icons launcher

+The basic rules and tips for working with icon generation are described in the [README.md](./assets/launcher_icon/README.md).

 ### Native splash screen

 Basic guidelines for creating a native splash screen [README.md](./assets/splash/README.md)